Nyonoksa radiation accident: Background

 Between November 2017 and 26 February 2018, Russia conducted four tests of the 9M730 Burevestnik nuclear-powered cruise missile, launched from other test sites.
 According to the United States intelligence community, only the flight test in November 2017 from Pankovo test site was moderately successful with all of the others ending in failure.
 According to Russia, none of the tests ended in failure.
-During recovery efforts later in 2018, Russia used three ships, one capable of handling radioactive material from the weapon nuclear core, to bring the missile tested in November 2017 from the seabed of Barents Sea back to the surface.
+During recovery efforts later in 2018, Russia used three ships, one capable of handling radioactive material from a nuclear reactor core, to bring the missile tested in November 2017 from the seabed of Barents Sea back to the surface.
 Based on satellite images, the Nyonoksa test site copies those at Kapustin Yar and Pankovo, where 9M730 Burevestnik was tested.

 Accident

 The accident occurred at the State Central Navy Testing Range (Государственный центральный морской полигон) which is the main rocket launching site of the Russian Navy and is also called Nyonoksa.
 According to the version presented by Russian officials, it was a result of a failed test of an "isotope power source for a liquid-fuelled rocket engine".
 Nonproliferation expert Jeffrey Lewis and Federation of American Scientists fellow Ankit Panda suspect the incident resulted from a Burevestnik cruise missile test.
 However, other arms control experts disputed the assertions: Ian Williams of the Center for Strategic and International Studies and James Acton of the Carnegie Endowment for International Peace expressed skepticism over Moscow's financial and technical capabilities to field the weapon, while Michael Kofman of the Wilson Center concluded that the explosion was probably not related to Burevestnik but instead to the testing of another military platform.
 According to CNBC, the Russians were trying to recover a missile from the seabed which was lost during a previously failed test.
 No NOTAMs were filed prior to the explosion to warn pilots of a possible missile test.
 In the past, the residents of Nyonoksa had been warned and evacuated prior to the missile tests.
-Also, two Russian special purpose ships were at the Nyonoksa test range when the explosion occurred: the Serebryanka (Rosatom Flot vessel used for handling nuclear waste from nuclear reactors) and the Zvezdochka (used for underwater salvage operations and is equipped with two heavy lift sea cranes and two remotely operated vehicles).
+Also, two Russian special purpose ships were at the Nyonoksa test range when the explosion occurred: the Serebryanka (Rosatom Flot vessel used for handling nuclear waste from nuclear reactors) and the Zvezdochka (used for underwater salvage operations and equipped with two heavy lift sea cranes and two remotely operated vehicles).

 An event of explosive nature was registered on 8 August at 06:00 UTC (local time 09:00) at the infrasound station in Bardufoss (Troms, Norway).
 As the event was also registered on seismic data, it must have been coupled to the ground, meaning that it took place either at the ground or in contact with it; for example on water.
-The timing and location of the event coincides with the reported accident in Archangelsk.
+The timing and location of the event coincides with the reported accident in Arkhangelsk.
 Several fishermen stated on sanatatur.ru that they witnessed the accident: one saw a 100-meter column of water rise into the air after the explosion and another saw a large hole in the side of a ship which had been at the site of the explosion.